 High School Programs

-North Dakota currently has four school districts offering high school aviation course in addition to the North Dakota Center for Distance Education.
+North Dakota currently has five school districts offering high school aviation course in addition to the North Dakota Center for Distance Education.
 High school classes are offered in Bismarck, Fargo, Grand Forks, Williston and Minot.
 These courses teach a variety of subjects including the Private Pilot Curriculum, Aircraft mechanics - including construction of an aircraft, Unmanned Aircraft, and other aviation related careers.
 If you would like to have more information about these programs or would be willing to volunteer as a guest speaker, contact our office for more information.

 Below is a video from the Upper Midwest Aviaiton Symposium in Minot, ND.
 The High School Students from Minot High School share their classroom expieriences with us.